 While in the field, will there be regular travel to my home city?

 No, the field placement portion of the fellowship is 24 weeks and frequent travel that is unrelated to placement work is not permitted.
 Each Fellow will be allowed to take a reasonable number of vacation days off during their placement but must arrange all vacations with the enterprise partner.
 IDEX will arrange periodic meetings with the entire city-cohort during the fellowship period, and a reconvening and debriefing period in India at the end of the program.

 Where do fellows live?

-IDEX enterprise partners provide housing accomodations for fellows during the fellowship period.
-Housing is in most cases arranged by either IDEX or he enterprise placement and in all cases inspected and approved by IDEX to ensure it mees our quality standards.
+IDEX enterprise partners provide housing accommodations for fellows during the fellowship period.
+Housing is in most cases arranged by either IDEX or he enterprise placement and in all cases inspected and approved by IDEX to ensure it meets our quality standards.
 Housing will be located within the city of the fellow's placement within a reasonable distance.

 Safety & Security

 Safety and security are IDEX's top priorities.
 IDEX is committed to providing every Fellow with the training, guidance and support they need to remain safe and productive throughout their fellowship experience.